T1222 File and Directory Permissions Modification

 M1026 | Privileged Account Management | Ensure critical system files as well as those known to be abused by adversaries have restrictive permissions and are owned by an appropriately privileged account, especially if access is not required by users nor will inhibit system functionality. |

-M1022 | Restrict File and Directory Permissions | Applying more restrictive permissions to files and directories could prevent adversaries from modifying the access control lists. |
+M1022 | Restrict File and Directory Permissions | Applying more restrictive permissions to files and directories could prevent adversaries from modifying their access control lists.
+Additionally, ensure that user settings regarding local and remote symbolic links are properly set or disabled where unneeded.9 |

 Detection